LKW-Fahrer mit Klemmbrett – Symbolbild für die Dekarbonisierung der Lieferkette

 How do I create a sustainability report?

-I am new to the role of ESG Manager:r…
+I’m new to the role of ESG Manager:r…

 How do I establish sustainability management in my company?

-1. What does all this mean for my company?
+1. What does all of this mean for my company?

-2. How do I tackle this huge issue?
+2. How do I tackle such a huge topic?

 3. How do I justify my efforts and the necessary resources to management?

-CSRD, SFDR, EU taxonomy: what is it and what is the background?
+CSRD, SFDR, EU Taxonomy – What are they, and what’s the background?

 How can I make my company more sustainable?

-The more you can tell about (implemented) measures in your report, the more meaningful your sustainability report will be.
+Start taking action now!
+The more you can showcase (implemented) measures in your report, the more meaningful your sustainability report will be.
+Here are a few tips for effective sustainability initiatives in your company.

-We can help you with your sustainability report!
+We support you in creating your sustainability report!

 Subscribe to our newsletter!